Mathematics education in the United States: Attendance and completion rates

-Controversies
+Controversies and issues

 Mathematics education has been a topic of debate among academics, parents, as well as educators.
+Majorities agree that mathematics is crucial, but there has been many divergent opinions on what kind of mathematics should be taught and whether relevance to the "real world" or rigor should be emphasized.
+Another source of contention is the decentralized nature of American education, making it difficult to introduce standard curriculum implemented nationwide, despite the benefits of such a program as seen from the experience of other countries, such as Italy.
+In the early 2020s, the decision by some educators to include the topics of race and sexuality into the mathematical curriculum has also met with stiff resistance.

 Progressive education

 During the first half of the twentieth century, there was a movement aimed at systematically reforming American public education along more "progressive" grounds.
 William Heard Kilpatrick, one of the most vocal proponents of progressive education, advocated for the de-emphasis of intellectual "luxuries" such as algebra, geometry, and trigonometry, calling them "harmful rather than helpful to the kind of thinking necessary for ordinary living."
 He recommended that more advanced topics in mathematics should only be taught to the select few.
 Indeed, prior to the Second World War, it was common for educationists to argue against the teaching of academic subjects and in favor of more utilitarian concerns of "home, shop, store, citizenship, and health," presuming that a majority of high school students could not embark on a path towards higher education but were instead, destined to become unskilled laborers or their wives.

 By the 1940s, however, the deficiency in mathematical skills among military recruits became a public scandal.
 Admiral Chester Nimitz himself complained about the lack of skills that should have been taught in public schools among officers in training and volunteers.
 In order to address this issue, the military had to open courses to teach basic skills such as arithmetic for bookkeeping or gunnery.

 Indeed, many parents opposed the progressive reforms, criticizing the lack of contents.
 By mid-century, technological marvels, such as radar, nuclear energy, and the jet engine, made progressive education untenable.